 If you’re looking for the full Noosa experience, beyond the beachfront tanning and Hastings Street window shopping, it’s best to eat and drink like a local.
 The always steamy, always packed northern Queen of the Sunshine Coast is home to a plethora of the region’s best booze venues, but sometimes it can be difficult to know where to start.

-To save you playing a game of trial and error, we’ve rounded up best bars in Noosa, where the wine is plentiful, the beer is crisp and it’s not frowned upon to have a Martini with brunch.
+To make sure you never drink a subpar cocktail around here, we’ve rounded up best bars in Noosa, where the wine is plentiful, the beer is crisp and it’s not frowned upon to have a mimosa with brunch.

 One of the best bars in Noosa, Paradise Arcade is a little Sydney enclave in this coastal town.
 Pull up a stool inside this lofted Mexican restaurant and bar, and dine on mouth-watering beef tostadas and ceviche, followed by swigs of quality tequila.
 Or, sit outside under festoon lights and palm trees, and while away the day’s last light with icy-cold frozen margaritas.

 Once you step inside Moonstruck’s snug interior, you’re immediately enveloped in the warm lighting and glinting mosaic marble floors that emanate old-school European cafe vibes.
 Besides amazing boutique roasted coffee and an unique range of gin, Moonstruck’s menu will not let you down when it comes to food.
 If you’re after a quick breakfast or lunch you can dip in and grab a coffee, a pastry, a toastie or even a classic Reuben sandwich.
 If you’re looking to stay a bit longer, you can indulge in one of Moonstruck’s cheese and charcuterie platters.